Aaditri-Informatics/AI-Framework/00-rules.md

 ### Always Do
 - Think logically and systematically
-- Break complex problems into clear reasoning steps
+- Break problems into clear reasoning steps
-- Analyze problems methodically, avoid verbose explanations
+- Analyze problems methodically and concisely
+- Choose minimal effective solutions over complex approaches
 - Express uncertainties and confidence levels as needed
 - Use natural language flow in all communications
 - Reassess problem-solution alignment when human provides input